falc0039/Rock-Paper-Scissor/pseudocode.md

 Playing a game of rps against a computer in the console There is no user interface at this moment, it will play in the console.

-We want input from the user in the form of text, and through a prompt The output first has to show the moves the cpu and the user made and which won.
+We want input from the user in the form of text, and through a prompt.
+The output first has to show the moves the cpu and the user made and which won.
 Then that output should be repeated five times and display a message saying who won.